Dr. Darius A. Schneider MD, PhD

-Dr. Schneider trained in Internal Medicine, Endocrinology and Metabolism at the Universities of Heidelberg, Germany, the University of California San Diego, and the University of Washington, Seattle.
-He trained with with some of the world's best endocrinologists - Peter Nawroth and Christian Kasperk in Heidelberg, Irl Hirsch, Dace Trence, Alain Chait, Brad Anawalt, and Anthony DeSantis in Seattle, and Daniel Einhorn in La Jolla - and gained extensive experience in managing all subtypes of diabetes, thyroid disease, parathyroid disease, Cushing's syndrome and disease, pituitary tumors, prolactinomas and fertility, pheochromocytoma and paragangliomas, endocrine tumor syndromes, hypertension, lipids, and bone.
+Dr. Schneider trained in Internal Medicine, Endocrinology, and Metabolism at the Universities of Heidelberg, Germany, the University of California San Diego, and the University of Washington, Seattle and gained extensive experience in managing all subtypes of diabetes, thyroid disease, parathyroid disease, Cushing's syndrome and disease, pituitary tumors, prolactinomas and fertility, pheochromocytoma and paragangliomas, endocrine tumor syndromes, hypertension, lipids, and bone.

-Dr. Schneider is co-investigator on several diabetes research studies, his research interests are focused on Type 1 Diabetes immunology, islet transplantation and technology (artificial pancreas).
+Dr. Schneider is a co-investigator on several diabetes research studies, his research interests are focused on Type 1 Diabetes immunology, islet transplantation, and technology (artificial pancreas).

-In his practice, Dr. Schneider provides state-of-the-art clinical care for patients with diabetes and endocrine disorders including thyroid, adrenal, pituitary, gonadal disorders and bone.
-He brings broad clinical expertise along with technical skill in thyroid ultrasound, biopsy and radiofrequency ablation, and the latest breakthroughs in diabetes technology.
+In 2019, Dr. Schneider joined "Diabetes and Endocrine Associates", the home of some of the world's best endocrinologists, Dr. Daniel Einhorn and Dr. Raymond Fink.
+Dr. Schneider strives to continue the legacy of these great mentors in providing state-of-the-art clinical care for patients with diabetes and endocrine disorders including thyroid, adrenal, pituitary, gonadal disorders and bone.
+He brings broad clinical expertise along with technical skills in thyroid ultrasound, biopsy, and radiofrequency ablation, and the latest breakthroughs in diabetes technology.

 2004: MD, Justus-Liebig-University of Giessen (Germany)

 2007: Doctorate (PhD), Justus-Liebig-University of Giessen (pancreatic islet transplantation and encapsulation in Type 1 Diabetes)